davidapple/davemail/README.md

 Git repository owners takes responsibility for reducing spam by preventing users from committing too many emails too frequently.

+Anonymity can be achieved within a git repository through sharing SSH keys.
+And communities can be managed by davemailing new git SSH keys to trusted users at regular intevals.

 ## Development
 Originally created using [Yeoman Webapp Generator](https://github.com/yeoman/generator-webapp).